JamesMGreene/simworker/README.md

  1. The path of script for the native Web Workers is relative to the executing script rather than the document/`base` URL.
-The polyfill will attempt to detect this automatically using a handful of various techniques but it is unfortunately not very easy to do in older browsers and/or after the initial page render.
+The polyfill will attempt to detect this automatically using a handful of various techniques but it is, unfortunately, rarely possible to do in older browsers.
 If you want to guarantee that this path works correctly, you will need to manually specify it by setting `window.Worker.baseURI` to tell the `iframe` where to locate your worker script.
  2. Native Web Workers will be recycled automatically.
 The polyfilled `Worker` instances, however, live within an `iframe`.
 The `iframe` itself will not be cleaned up, so you _**must**_ do so by explicitly executing `worker.terminate();` when you are done with your `Worker`.
+ 3. If you want to use the `btoa` and `atob` encoding methods, you will need to polyfill support before creating your `Worker` instances, e.g. with [Base64.js](https://github.com/davidchambers/Base64.js)).

 ## Support
  - IE9
  - IE8
- - IE7 and below, _**if**_ you shim in support for `JSON.stringify` and `JSON.parse`
+ - IE7 and below, _**if**_ you polyfill support for `JSON.stringify` and `JSON.parse`, e.g. with [JSON2](https://github.com/douglascrockford/JSON-js))
  - iOS Safari 4.0+